Dual Degree Programs Guide

 Advantages

-More Career Options: Obtaining a dual degree may open up more job opportunities.
+More Career Options: Obtaining a dual degree may open more job opportunities.
 Graduates with two bachelor’s degrees can work in multiple fields, while those with a bachelor’s and a master’s degree can find more specialized employment.

 Less Time Needed for a Master’s: Students who enroll in a combined bachelor’s-program masters can complete their degrees in five rather than six years.